-Guru Lee is a lifelong student of the martial arts, and while he has studied and holds rank in several styles including Tae Kwon Do, Tai Chi, Chinese Kung Fu and more, Pencak Silat captures his attention and imagination.
+Lee Becker has been a student of Inti Ombak Pencak Silat for nearly two decades.
+A lifelong student of the martial arts, he has studied several styles including Tae Kwon Do, Tai Chi, Chinese Kung Fu and more.
+However Pencak Silat is the art that captures his attention and imagination.

 Immediately after his first class with Guru Daniel Prasetya in 2004, he realized that silat could provide endless opportunities and avenues for exploration.
 Specifically he most enjoys silat’s emphasis on angles, footwork and mechanical principles.
 Lee’s commitment to silat has only grown since that first lesson, and he has also been fortunate enough to spend a year training with Guru Daniel’s brother Ki Poleng Sudahmala in Yogyakarta, Indonesia.
 Within Inti Ombak Pencak Silat, Lee holds a 7th degree black belt.